juji/lucidlines/doc/index.md

 # LucidLines

-A terminal streaming server for developers to monitor and control multiple local processes in real-time through a web interface.
+LucidLines is a CLI tool that runs multiple terminal commands concurrently and streams their output to a modern web interface.
+Perfect for development workflows, monitoring multiple services, or any scenario where you need to watch multiple command outputs simultaneously.

 ![LucidLines Web Interface](/screenshot.png)